cybermouflons/CCSC-CTF-2022/misc/pickle-rick/README.md

 <details>
  <summary>Reveal Spoiler</summary>

 The first step is to inspect the code of the challenge using the `!code` command.
-Through code review it is obvious that this is a pickle deserialization challenge, however there is a single requirements to get a working exploit.
-The pickled payload must be maximum 23 bytes.
+Through code review it is obvious that this is a pickle deserialization challenge, however there is a single requirement to get a working exploit.
+The pickled payload must be at maximum 23 bytes.

 This is a classic golf challenge with the aim of making the pickled payload as compact as possible.